reshamas/reshamas.github.io/_posts/2018-05-09-resource-guide-for-women-in-data-science.md

 - 2018 conference is Oct 18-20 in Cincinatti, Ohio

 ## Groups
-Below are various groups in the data space.
+Below are various groups in the data d tech anspace.
 You can participate by:
 - subscribing to their newsletters
 - joining a local chaper
 - attending their talks and workshops (where applicable: hackathons, conferences)